Dennis Martínez: Baltimore Orioles (1976–1986)

 Martínez was plagued by alcoholism in the beginning of his career; he had been introduced to drinking when he was 17, with his drinking problem developing further by the time he made the majors.
 With the clubhouse always having beer, he drank only on road trips and not in the presence of his family.
-It was this problem that led him to not be included in the 1983 postseason roster by Joe Altobelli, although he did receive a championship ring.
-One night after the Series was over, Martínez and a friend of his went drinking.
+It was this problem that led Joe Altobelli to keep him off the 1983 postseason roster, although he did receive a championship ring.
+One night after the 1983 World Series was over, Martínez and a friend of his went drinking.
 On the ride home, he was cited for intoxication by a state trooper.
 The humiliation from the arrest, which his kids had heard about, led him to enter rehab.

 Despite quitting drinking, he struggled in the seasons afterwards, going 6–9 in 1984 with a 5.02 ERA in 34 games and 141 2/3 innings with 77 strikeouts and 37 walks.
-Martínez stated that it was dedication to sobriety that affected his focus on the field, saying "When I tried to play, it wasn’t the same.
+Martínez stated that dedication to sobriety affected his focus on the field: "When I tried to play, it wasn’t the same.
 I wasn’t the same pitcher, not the same before I stopped drinking.
 And it’s true, you can’t concentrate on the game and on sobriety at the same time.
 You have to concentrate on one or the other."
 He had slight improvements in 1985, going 13–11 with a 5.15 ERA in 33 games and 180 innings of work.
 He allowed more hits and runs than the season before while having 68 strikeouts and 63 walks.
 On June 5, Martínez recorded his 100th win.
-Pitching against the California Angels at Memorial Stadium, he threw a complete game while allowing no runs on one hit while striking out three and having one walk and one hit batsman.
+Pitching against the California Angels at Memorial Stadium, he threw a complete game, allowing no runs on one hit, striking out three batters, walking one, and hitting one.
 In 1986, Martinez's struggles proved to be the end of his tenure in Baltimore.
-He had a 6.75 ERA in his four games with the Orioles, pitching a total of 6 2/3 innings while having two walks and strikeouts.
+He had a 6.75 ERA in his four games with the Orioles, pitching 6 2/3 innings while having two walks and strikeouts each.
 On June 16, he was traded by the Orioles along with an additional player to be named later (which the Orioles did by sending John Stefero later in the year) to the Montreal Expos for a player to be named later (which the Expos did by sending Rene Gonzales).
-In his 11 seasons, Martínez went 108–93 while having a 4.16 ERA in 1,775 innings with 858 strikeouts and 583 walks.
-He still ranks in the top ten of numerous categories for the Orioles, such as wins (10th), innings (9th), strikeouts (10th), walks (8th), losses (8th), and earned runs (6th).
+In 11 seasons in Baltimore, Martínez went 108–93 while having a 4.16 ERA in 1,775 innings with 858 strikeouts and 583 walks.
+He still ranks in the top ten of several categories for the Orioles, such as wins (10th), innings (9th), strikeouts (10th), walks (8th), losses (8th), and earned runs (6th).
 Gonzales would bat .221 in four seasons of 267 total games with the Orioles while Martínez won 100 games with the Expos.